 I wanted a quick cooking time, and the tenderloin never disappoints!
 Enjoy every last bite!

-- 1/2 of a large yellow onion peeled and cut into large wedges
+- 1 cup yellow onion, peeled, cut into large wedges

 - 1 cup loosely packed fresh cilantro leaves, washed and dried